Lovely Woodland Walks

 There are hundreds of great walks around this area and a number of great walking books that cover them, some of which we have at our cottages which you are welcome to borrow.

 What we have also done (as we find so many people scratching their heads and looking for directions in our local woods) is put together a map of walks that you can do from our doorstep which last from half hour stroll to an all dayer – with a few pubs thrown in for good measure!
 This map will be in the folder of activities when you get to our cottages.
-If for any reason it is not there when you arrive, let us know and we will print you another.
+If you would like a copy for your stay then just let us know.

 - along the River Wye in either direction from Symonds Yat East